lsjroberts/gelatin-design/_posts/2015-02-08-functional-programming.md

 {:.update-note}
 Updated [13 Feb, 2015]: Corrected my bad maths, the square of 7 is not an even number... changed to `squareIsOdd 6 == False`

+{:.update-note}
+Updated [16 Feb, 2015]: Improved some sentences to be less confusing and repetitive.